d-markey/squadron/README.md

 * [Logging & Debug Mode](#logging)
 * [Thanks!](#thanks)

+## <a name="hr"></a>Highly recommended

+***With [squadron_builder][pub_squadron_builder], any stateless Dart class can be automatically turned into a service running on dedicated threads.***

+Stay focus on implementing your service, and let [squadron_builder][pub_squadron_builder] generate the boilerplate code to run it on native `Isolates` as well as `Web Workers`!

+## <a name="demo"></a>Flutter Demo

+A demo is available from [GitHub: squadron_sample](https://github.com/d-markey/squadron_sample).
+It provides a Flutter App running on native and browser platforms, showcasing Squadron integration with [Flutter](https://flutter.dev/).
+Some of the service workers rely on [squadron_builder][pub_squadron_builder] but others take the manual approach to better understand how things integrate together.

+Another demo including code generation is available at [GitHub: flutter_mandel_squadron](https://github.com/d-markey/flutter_mandel_squadron).
+This sample is a fork from [GitHub: flutter_mandel](https://github.com/escamoteur/flutter_mandel) by [escamoteur](https://github.com/escamoteur), which originally runs on native platforms only.
+With Squadron, the sample also runs in Web browsers!

 ## <a name="features"></a>Features

-`Worker`: a base worker class managing a platform thread (Isolate or Web Worker) and the communication between clients and  workers.
+`Worker`: a base worker class managing a platform thread (`Isolate` or `Web Worker`) and the communication between clients and  workers.

 `WorkerPool<W>`: a worker pool for `W` workers.
 The number of workers is configurable as well as the degree of concurrent workloads distributed to workers in the pool.
 Tasks posted to the worker pool can be cancelled.

-## <a name="demo"></a>Flutter Demo

-A demo is available from [GitHub: squadron_sample](https://github.com/d-markey/squadron_sample).

-It provides a Flutter App running on native and browser platforms, showcasing Squadron integration with [Flutter](https://flutter.dev/).

-Another demo including code generation is available at https://github.com/d-markey/flutter_mandel_squadron.

 ## <a name="started"></a>Getting Started